Struct yansi::Style

 [src]

-Sets the background to color.
+Sets the foreground to color

-use yansi::{Color, Style};
+use yansi::{Color, Style}; let red_fg = Style::new().fg(Color::Red);

 [src]